Question: "What is the unholy trinity in the end times?"

 The final personage of the unholy trinity is the False Prophet, described in Revelation 13:11–18.
 This second beast comes out of the earth, not the sea, possibly indicating that he will be an apostate Jew coming from Israel.
 Although he presents himself as a meek, mild, and benevolent person, the horns indicate that he will have power.
 Jesus expressly warned believers to watch out for false prophets that may look innocent but actually can be very destructive (Matthew 7:15).
 The False Prophet speaks like a dragon, meaning that he will speak persuasively and deceptively to turn humans away from God and promote the worship of the Antichrist and Satan (Revelation 13:11–12).
 The False Prophet is capable of producing great signs and wonders, including bringing down fire from heaven (Revelation 13:13).
 He sets up an image of the Antichrist for worship, gives life to the image, demands the worship of the image from all people, and executes those who refuse to worship the image (Revelation 13:14–15).
-Revelation 20:4 indicates that the executions will occur by the guillotine.
+Revelation 20:4 indicates that the method of execution will be beheading.

 The False Prophet will also compel each person to receive a permanent mark of some kind, just as slaves did in John’s day, to show total devotion to the Antichrist and renunciation of God.
 Only those who receive the mark will be permitted to engage in commerce.
 Acceptance of the mark means eternal death (Revelation 14:10).
 The Bible makes clear that humans will fully understand that by accepting the mark, they are not only accepting an economic system but also a worship system that rejects Jesus Christ.
 Revelation 13:18 reveals the number of the Beast—666.
 No one knows precisely what this means.
 Some believe that the Antichrist’s first, middle, and last names will have six letters each.
 Some believe that the designation refers to a computer chip, since some computer programs start with 666.